zoujiaqing/Signal-Server/README.md

 - [Roadmap!
 New readers probably start here](https://github.com/JJTofflemire/Signal-Docker)
 - Written for Signal-Server v9.81.0
-- Documented with a Debian-based server implementation in mind, though nothing besides the dependencies notes should be Debian-specific
+- Documented with a Debian / Ubuntu EC2 instance in mind

 ## Dependencies